Bill White (Texas politician)

 William Howard White (born June 16, 1954) is an American attorney, businessman and politician who was the 60th mayor of Houston from 2004 to 2010.
-He was the Democratic nominee for Governor of Texas in the 2010 election, in which he lost to Republican Rick Perry.
+A member of the Democratic Party, he was the Democratic nominee for Governor of Texas in the 2010 election, in which he lost to Republican Rick Perry.
 Before serving as Mayor, White was an attorney and businessman and served as U.S. Deputy Secretary of Energy under President Bill Clinton from 1993 to 1995.
 White is on the membership roster of the Council on Foreign Relations.
-He is a member of the Democratic Party.

 Family and personal life

 White was born and grew up in San Antonio.
 He is the son of Bill and Gloria Avalon White, both public schoolteachers.
 He and his wife have helped lead various charitable and civic organizations.
 White is an avid cyclist and every year he leads Houston's annual "Bike to Work Day."
 He also created the annual biking event "Tour de Houston" through historic Houston neighborhoods.

 Bill White's wife Andrea is the daughter of Arthur John Ferguson (1917–2008), a Louisiana State University graduate in mechanical engineering originally from New Orleans, and the former Patsi Wells, a native of Baton Rouge.
 Andrea White has written several novels, one of which received the Golden Spur Award as well as being named to the Texas Bluebonnet List.

 White and his wife Andrea are the parents of three children, Will, Elena and Stephen.

 The Whites are members of St. Luke's United Methodist Church in Houston.